Scotland Just Approved To Make Pads & Tampons Free For Everyone Just Approved To Make Pads & Tampons Free For Everyone

 Advertisement

-Notably, Scottish parliament passed the legislation with 112 votes in favor, none against, and one abstention.
+Notably, Scottish parliament passed the legislation with 112 votes in favour, none against, and one abstention.
 Now, lawmakers in the country will be able to propose amendments.
-If the bill becomes law, the government estimates that the cost of providing free period products will total $31.2 million per year.
+If the bill becomes law, the government estimates that the cost of providing free period products will total $31.2 (£24m) million per year.

 "We are changing the culture and it’s really exciting that other countries right around the world are watching very closely to see what we do," Lennon said.

-Currently, The United Kingdom taxes period-related products at 5%.
+Currently, the UK taxes period-related products at 5%.
 The United States also has a tampon tax.
 Thirty-three states still tax menstrual products including tampons, pads, liners, and period cups.
-This "pink tax" costs American taxpayers around $150 million each year.
+This "pink tax" costs American taxpayers around $150 (£116m) million each year.

 “People have to take a step back and say, Oh my god, I’ve never thought about this, and yeah, that seems pretty unfair and discriminatory.
 It’s an awakening,” Jordana Kier, founder of organic feminine care brand LOLA, previously told Refinery29.